cph-cachet/flutter-plugins/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: Bug fix
 about: Create a report to help us improve any bug you may experience.
-Please fill in the template as precise as possible to enable us to fix the issue.
+Bugs pertaining to old devices/OS versions will likely not be fixed.
+For iOS only the latest OS is supported.
+For Android, see [the OS versions for which Google support security fixes](https://en.wikipedia.org/wiki/Android_version_history)
 title: '[Specify the plugin name and version here]'
 labels: 'bugfix'
 assignees: ''